Growing Tomatoes: How to Grow Tomatoes Organically and Growing Tomatoes Upside Down

 Good plants for Companion Planting with tomatoes are marigolds, basil, garlic, chives, asparagus and parsley.

-The seeds should now be placed carefully in the depressions making sure that you are not planting too many seeds per row.
+The tomato seeds should now be placed carefully in the depressions making sure that you are not planting too many seeds per row.
 Once you have finished, you will need to cover the drills with either some more sterilized soil, river sand or vermiculite.
 Firm it down lightly and water the seed bed with a fine spray making sure that the soil is well dampened.

-Initially place in a shady location.
-If you are starting your seeds off in the beds you can cover the soil with sheets of newspaper and keep this and the soil underneath it damp.
-As the seedlings begin to emerge, remove the paper.
+As the tomato plants begin to emerge, remove the paper.
 For those seeds that you have planted in seed boxes, you can harden them off by exposing them to more and more sunlight before it is time to transplant them.

 Reduce watering your seedlings 10 days before transplanting.
 I am not saying don't water them, what I am saying is just don't water them as much as you have been doing so in the past.
 If the weather is very hot, then your reduction of water should really be over 5 days.
-The last 2 days water should be withheld completely.
-However, on the day that you are going to plant them out, you should water them thoroughly 6 - 12 hours before hand.
-Make sure that where you are going to transplant them to has also been well watered.

 The best time to transplant your seedlings is late afternoon, early evening when the heat of the sun has gone.
 This then allows your plants the night to re-establish themselves before the next day.